High Dimensional Gaussian Graphical Regression Models with Covariates: Discussion

-where $\bbeta^{-0}_j$ is $\bbeta_j$ after leaving out the main effects $\{\beta_{j10}\ldots,\beta_{jp0}\}$ and groups in $\Vert\bbeta_j\Vert_{1,2}$ are as defined in \eqref{inter}.
+and imposing a modified sparse group lasso penalty $\lambda\Vert\bbeta^{-0}_j\Vert_0+\lambda_g\Vert\bbeta_j\Vert_{1,2}$, where $\bbeta^{-0}_j$ is $\bbeta_j$ after leaving out the main effects $\{\beta_{j10}\ldots,\beta_{jp0}\}$ and groups in $\Vert\bbeta_j\Vert_{1,2}$ are as defined in \eqref{inter}.
 The penalty is designed in such a way that the element-wise sparsity is not imposed on the main effects, and interactions, if selected, will enter the model with non-zero main effects; a similar regularizer was adopted by \citep{she2018group} for penalized interaction models.
 With slight modifications, our established theoretical framework can still be used to study the theoretical properties of this modified regularizer.

+In model \eqref{eqn:igmm}, we had assumed $\sigma^{jj}$ to be free of $\u$.
+Our empirical investigations show that our method is not sensitive to this assumption (see simulations in Section S1.1). {It is possible to further extend our framework to allow the residual variances in \eqref {reg} (or correspondingly, the diagonal elements $\sigma^{jj}$'s) to depend on the covariate $\u$.
+To proceed, we consider $\sigma^{jj}(\u)=g(\bm\nu_j^\top\u)$, where $\bm\nu_j$ is the vector of unknown coefficients; a viable choice is $g(x)=\exp(x)$.
+In this case, the node-wise regression representation, {by scaling the response by $g(\bm\nu_j^\top\u)$,} may be reformulated as